bobbythehuman/Standardized-Telemetry-Package/README.md

 # Standardized-Telemetry-Package

-A single telemetry package that can extract UDP data from most racing games including: <br>
+A single telemetry package that can extract UDP data from multiple racing games including: <br>
-F1 2024, BeamNG Drive, Project Cars 2, Forza Horizon 5, Forza Motorsport 8, and Gran Turismo 7.
+F1 2024, BeamNG Drive, Project Cars 2, Forza Horizon 4, Forza Horizon 5, Forza Motorsport 7, Forza Motorsport 8, Gran Turismo 7, and Assetto Corsa.

 ## Features

-- Unified interface for multiple racing game telemetry protocols
+- Unified package for multiple racing game telemetry protocols
 - Support for both single-threaded and multi-threaded operation modes
 - Extensible packet structure system for adding new games
 - Real-time UDP data reception and decoding
 - Thread-safe data storage for concurrent access

+## Architecture

+The multi-threaded system uses the following architecture:

+- **Main Thread**: Creates and manages the telemetry system, starts worker threads, waits for stop signal
+- **Network Listener Thread**: Continuously receives UDP packets, decodes them according to the game protocol, and stores the latest data in `CentralStorage`
+- **Worker Threads**: User-defined threads that access telemetry data via read-only snapshots, preventing accidental data mutation

+Data is stored in `CentralStorage` with thread-safe locking mechanisms.
+Worker threads receive a `ReadOnlyStorage` interface that only allows taking immutable snapshots, ensuring thread safety without requiring manual locking.

 ## Options

-### Single-Threaded Mode (`get_telemetry` function)
+### Single-Threaded Mode

 The single-threaded mode provides a simple, blocking function that listens for UDP packets and returns decoded telemetry data.
 This is suitable for applications that don't require concurrent processing or real-time worker threads.

-Located in `main/support/server.py`, the `get_telemetry()` function:
+Located in `main/support/server.py`, the `telemetryManager.get_telemetry()` function:
 - Blocks until a packet is received
 - Decodes the packet according to the game's protocol
 - Returns the processed telemetry data
 - No threading overhead, simpler for basic usage

-### Multi-Threaded Mode (`multiThreadedTelemetry` class)
+### Multi-Threaded Mode

 The multi-threaded mode runs a full telemetry server with separate threads for network listening and data processing.
 This allows for real-time data processing while continuously receiving new packets.

-Located in `main/support/server.py`, the `multiThreadedTelemetry` class:
+Located in `main/support/server.py`, the `telemetryManager.StartTelemetry()` class:
 - Starts a network listener thread that continuously receives UDP data
-- Provides a central storage system for thread-safe data access
+- Provides a thread-safe central storage system (`CentralStorage`) for data
-- Allows multiple worker threads to process data concurrently
+- Allows multiple worker threads to process data concurrently via read-only access
+- Manages thread lifecycle with proper startup and shutdown procedures

 ## Setup